 For this Sunday’s recipe, I will use this recipe for inspiration for my kielbasa sausage.
 Note, I haven’t tried this recipe yet, and because I’m not smoking the sausage or putting it in casings, there will be some serious modifications.
 However, based on the herbs and spices involved, I have a feeling it will be delicious.
 When seasoning ground pork, I highly recommend following the recipe and then frying up a teaspoon or so to see if the flavour profile matches what you were expecting – at least in terms of saltiness and heat.
 That way, you can adjust the seasonings before adding the sausage to whatever dish you’re cooking.

-- (1/2 teaspoon) 1 tablespoon of garlic, chopped if fresh
+- 1 tablespoon garlic - chopped if fresh

 - Combine all the spices.